hanifdev7/kopysynk/blueprint.md

     *   Tabbed interface to select between Credit/Debit Card, UPI, and Netbanking payment methods.
     *   Styled forms for each payment method, now fully responsive.
     *   The UPI tab features clickable icons for Google Pay and Paytm.
 Clicking an icon dynamically generates and displays a QR code for the corresponding UPI ID.
+    *   A 40-second countdown timer is now displayed above the QR code, which automatically clears the QR code and displays an "Expired" message when the time runs out.
+This improves security and prompts the user to act quickly.
+    *   The page now correctly links to the `payment-successful.html` page upon completing a payment.
 *   **Footer:**
     *   A consistent footer is present on all pages.
     *   The footer contains links to the privacy policy, refund policy, and digital delivery policy.